OSGeo/ogc-cite-runner/docs/running-as-standalone-cli.md

 ## Installation

-cite-runner is available on the [Python Package Index (PyPI):material-open-in-new:]{: target="blank_" }
+ogc-cite-runner is available on the [Python Package Index (PyPI):material-open-in-new:]{: target="blank_" }
 so all common installation methods are available.

 === "pipx"

-    The recommended way of installing cite-runner is by using [pipx:material-open-in-new:]{: target="blank_" }, which will install cite-runner and make it available globally on your system in a fully isolated environment.
+    The recommended way of installing ogc-cite-runner is by using [pipx:material-open-in-new:]{: target="blank_" }, which will install ogc-cite-runner and make it available globally on your system in a fully isolated environment.

     ```shell
-    pipx install cite-runner
+    pipx install ogc-cite-runner
     ```

 === "pip"

-    You can also use [pip:material-open-in-new:]{: target="blank_" } to install cite-runner, in which case we recommend starting by creating a virtualenv, activating it, and finally installing cite-runner
+    You can also use [pip:material-open-in-new:]{: target="blank_" } to install ogc-cite-runner, in which case we recommend starting by creating a virtualenv, activating it, and finally installing ogc-cite-runner

     ```shell
     python3 -m venv .venv
     source .venv/bin/activate
-    pip install cite-runner
+    pip install ogc-cite-runner
     ```

 #### Starting a local teamengine instance

-cite-runner is a local runner for executing [OGC TEAM Engine:material-open-in-new:]{: target="blank_" } (aka teamengine). teamengine is the OGC application used for running test suites.
-As such, in order to use cite-runner, you also need to have an instance of teamengine at hand.
+ogc-cite-runner is a local runner for executing [OGC TEAM Engine:material-open-in-new:]{: target="blank_" } (aka teamengine). teamengine is the OGC application used for running test suites.
+As such, in order to use ogc-cite-runner, you also need to have an instance of teamengine at hand.

 One way of running teamengine is by pulling its [docker image:material-open-in-new:]{: target="blank_" } and